 Much buzz is also by the stairs

-that lead up to the Puente de leones the Lion bridge.
+that lead up to the Lion bridge whose real name is Puente Serrador.

 So what's in between?

-There is the House of fear which dates back more than 300 years to 1712.
+There is the House of fear Casa del Miedo which dates back more than 300 years to 1712.
 It's another carnival house besides the Nifu-Nifa.

 Even a plaque warns you of Casa del Miedo.

-The entrance Patio of the Mamel's looked deserted.
+The entrance Patio of the Mamel's clubhouse looked deserted.
 Yet, there were no cob webs.

 The Murgas of the Mamel's the Mamelucos and Mameludos rehearse there.
-A carnival museum was supposed to be on the first floor.
+The carnival museum of the capital was supposed to be on the first floor.
 Only a social club seems to be there now.

 Both Plaques are from Rondallas.
 They are musical cultural associations.
 Their songs may be classical or opera arias, but also other popular international tunes.
 For example, the lyrics of a Frank Sinatra or Beetle song are changed into Spanish.
 Not always a translation, though.
 The musicians play string instruments but, no violins.

-Competitions of Rondallas have a worthy stage at the Auditorio Adan Martín, nowadays.
+Competitions of Rondallas have a worthy stage at the Auditorium Adan Martín, nowadays.
 Real culture of high class, indeed.

 Not only Murgas show up at the Carnival Afilarmonica Nifu Nifa, at number 13.
 Lyrical culture associations as well as disguise groups meet at this famous Carnival club house.
 There's a tiny bar in its entrance and the mood is almost familiar.
-No stress is around there whatsoever.
+No stress around there whatsoever...

-Then comes la Noria, 25.
-This house is proof of its street name change again.
+Then comes La Noria, 25.
+This house is another proof of its street name change again.
 Calle Antonio Dominguéz Alfonso is written on a billboard below the roof of this building.